Canada–North Korea relations: Canadian academic institutions

 UBC's Institute of Asian Research houses the Centre for Korean Research.
 In 1993, the center was established as a constituent part of the Institute of Asian Research.
 It was established to facilitate multidisciplinary research on Korea.

 York University provides a focus on North Korea through its York Centre for Asian Research, Korean Studies Group.
 This group brings the study of South Korea, DPR Korea, and the Korean diaspora together, investigating the formation of the national division and shifting boundaries of the nation.
 Drawing scholars together from different disciplines, it seeks to develop a comparative perspective that places Korean affairs in dialogue with historical, global and theoretical changes.

 The University of Toronto houses the Centre for the Study of Korea, Asian Institute, Munk School of Global Affairs.
 The centre was established in the fall of 2006 with the goal of promoting critical approaches to the research of Korea.

 Friendship organizations

 The Korean Friendship Association is also active in Canada, hosting events such as leafleting, movies, educational, and other projects to help show the DPRK and promote solidarity.
-The Official Delegate of Canada for the KFA is Comrade Ron Anicich, a Communist Party of Canada member.